UmairFaheem042/InterviewBot/README.md

 Steps followed

 - Default 1st `git commit` here.
-- Iniatialised new Next project
+- Iniatialised new Next project.
 - For Authentication used Clerk with builtIn components for SignIn and SignUp.
 - For Designing Authentication Pages used HyperUi and added SignIn and SignUp component in that.
-- Took Header Component from HyperUi and configured as per requirements
+- Took Header Component from HyperUi and configured as per requirements.
 - Did 2nd `git commit` here.
 - SetUp Backend(DataBase) for the App with Drizzle ORM and NeonDB.
 - Created Schemas and other important DB related files like `db.js`, `drizzle.config.js` and `schema.js`.